Before The Weather Changes.

 The Movsesyans lived above their once thriving business, which was a carpenter shop.
 Alek worked with his father.
 His mother and sister worked for a seamstress, while he earned extra money from a paper press.
 Only working for cents on the hour.
 His sister, Vera, came home with her finger tips bleeding.
 Her young face still held hope, though her fourteen-year-old body had problems that usually was associated with women in their older years.
 Vera had dark shadows over baring her light grey eyes, darkening her fair skin along with the patches of dirt from sleeping on the floor of the family’s one-bedroom loft.
 Alek, though only four years her senior held many health problems as well.
 He rested with his back screaming from the work of cutting wood in the previous hours.
 Alek abhorred his occupation and the situation in general.
 He wanted to go to a university and learn, but with his lack of English and hard headed father, he never had the chance before the crash.
 Petros didn’t want the American dream, but Alek had convinced him and gathered the money for the journey.
 Petros never went a day without reminding Alek how wrong he had been.
 The regretted choice was the spark to all of Petros and Alek’s disputes.

 “That’s all?”
 Petros questioned, his dark hard eyes pointing towards the meager amount of money Alek had brought home.
 It was only ten cents.
 Alek nodded, his dirty hair falling in front of his expressionless gaze.
 He let it, too afraid to move.
 Alek saw his father shake his head through the shaded view.
 Petros cracked his knuckles, the anger boiling in the pit of his vacant stomach.
 Kami comprehended what her husband’s movements indicated to and tried to calm him in a taciturn nature.
 Her worn body unable to do much than wave her hand.
-She called his name with a soft warning.
+She called Petros' name with a soft warning.
 Alek looked at the dusty floor, wishing he could crawl into the cracks.

 “This is his fault!”
-Petros accused, his sharp voice jabbing through Alek like a shot to the heart.
+Petros accused, his sharp voice jabbing through Alek like a bullet.
 Petros said this quite often but the words were always filled with more venom than the last.
 Alek glanced over to his mother, his eyes pleading for her grace.
 Kami looked at her son with pity, and held out her hand for the boy.
-Her young face aged by a grimace from the movement.
+Her young face held a grimace from the movement.
 Alek stepped closer to her bony, stained hand and found two nickels.
 She whispered for him to gather the money and to go buy food while Petros relieved his frustrations.
 Alek nodded and quickly left the small dwelling holding his breath.
 Every creek of his unnerving steps acknowledged his presence more than his faded personality could.
 Once the wind hit his face with a stinging slap he exhaled, producing a cloud from where his warm breath met the latter climate.
 He shivered as he walked, his tattered trousers and coat clinging to his body, but still did not create enough warmth.
 He cursed his quick growth.
 He now wore his father’s clothes, since the clothes he had brought now were too small.
 His body wasn’t skinny like his mother’s or sister’s, but muscular from cutting wood and carrying heavy items.
 He was sure under any other circumstance he would be proud but it caused more problems to enjoy.
 He was sure there was a lot he could be proud of if he had the hour in a day to contemplate his worth.
 His handsome looks which mirrored his father’s, or his disappearing humor.
 None of that matter now.
 If it wasn’t useful work wise, the thoughts of it were abandoned.

 He stopped in front of a food store, squinting at a faded sign that hung from the nicely polished door handle, trying to understand the word.
-He had learned more English since his departure from Armenia but he still mixed up words, had had trouble reading.
+He had learned more English since his departure from Armenia but he still mixed up words, and had trouble reading.
 His belly growled as he walked through the door.
 The bell ringed as he looked around for cheap produce.
 The small store wasn’t one he had seen before but he still only took seconds to navigate his way through it.
-He focused in on some bruised apples, when a similar sized figure approached him.
+He focused in on some bruised apples, when a taller figure approached him.
 The other person looked at Alek with a bright smile that shined like a candle in darkness.

 “Hello.”
 The other boy said, his accent harsh but his tone soothing.
-The boy looked slightly older than Alek, with illuminant blue eyes and Crow colored hair.
+The boy looked slightly older than Alek, with illuminant blue eyes and crow colored hair.
 The Turk resembled an Angle.
 The innocent look in his eyes and untouched face, confused Alek.
 What could the boy have to be happy about?
 Alek simply nodded and grabbed three apples.
 He moved to the table which stood in the middle of the unperturbed room.
 The store was a breath of fresh air.
-The colorful fruit danced like lights and the smell brought warmth into the anguish of Alek’s hunger pains.
+The colorful fruit danced like lights throughout it and the smell brought ease to the anguish of Alek’s hunger pains.
 Alek placed the fruits on the table and The Turk looked over them with a charming interest.
-Alek combed through his thick black hair as he waited.
+Alek combed through his thick blonde hair as he waited.
 He suddenly felt troubled.
 His father had told him about the Turks, and how horrible they were.
 Alek had never met any, and the blue-eyed one that worked the store looked nothing like a monster.
 Everything about the other boy made Alek feel happy, the unconditional smile and beautiful looks were something new.
 The other boy turned his head up against his leaning position, staring at Alek through his dark eyelashes.

 “Free.”
 The Turk decided as he gazed at Alek.
 Alek furrowed his eyebrows, sure he had heard wrong.
 Nothing was free.
 A small laugh left the other boy, displaying he slightly crooked teeth.
 The blue eyed boy walked over to Alek and handed him the apples with the same smile he sported throughout the interaction.
 The boy was close enough for Alek to be able to smell his sugary scent, making the Armenian embarrassed about the foul smell he bared.
 Alek stuttered out a ‘thank you’ and left without a second glance.
 Nothing about the boy met his father’s description.
 He had gotten free food, which didn’t matter now since Alek was sure his father wouldn’t let anyone touch the apples if he knew who had provided them.
-Alek wouldn’t tell him.
+Alek decided he wouldn’t tell him.

 Alek wasn’t old enough to know from experience about the dark days, as Petros had referred the horrible events, and only understood what his father had told him.
 Around the time Alek was born, the Armenian genocide occurred.
 The Armenian genocide, also known as the Armenian holocaust, had been the end of many Armenian lives including Petros and Kami’s parents.
 The Turkish government had ordered the slaughter thousands, had caused scars in the hearts of Armenians that would never be healed and a hatred that would never be resolved.
 Petros had lost his father at the age of Twenty-three and Kami only four years younger.
 Alek didn’t remember the horrors but Petros made sure they were known.
 The Movsesyans family would never be tainted by the hands of a Turk as long as Petros could help it.
 Too much was lost for forgiveness.